 - Drive Filestream is another nice app to add to your Google Workspace account.
 Its idea is to stream your files to your PC, without actually storing them.
 In other words, you can see your data, but they’re not physically present (and don’t eat up your space).
 So no downloads are needed, whatsoever.

-- Pics.io migration services offer you fast uploads between different clouds, including Google Drive.
+- Pics.io migration services offer you fast download and upload between different clouds, including Google Drive.
 In this way, you can transfer your folder structure & metadata too.

 - Duplicati is another tool for online backups for the most popular services such as Google Drive, Amazon S3, or MEGA.
 The app will allow you to upload your files quicker and safer.
 And it’s completely free of charge.